 While Gillingham was listed as appurtenant to the hundred of Mere in 1086, it was instead listed as the hundred of Gillingham in the hundred rolls of Edward I (Hutchins 1868, 615).
-This almost certainly refers to the Liberty of Gillingham, the Liberty of Gillingham, linked to the manor of Gillingham and encompassing Bourton, Milton, Motcombe, East Stour and West Stour.
-Of interest for the present study are two tithings (sub-divisions) within the Liberty, that of Gillingham Major and Gillingham Minor.
+This almost certainly refers to the Liberty of Gillingham, linked to the manor of Gillingham and encompassing Bourton, Milton, Motcombe, East Stour and West Stour.
+The Inquisitio Nonarum of the reign of Edward III places Gillingham instead within the hundred of Redlane (successor to Mere) but this more likely reflects the methodology of the inquisition than a temporary administrative shift.
+Of interest for the present study are two tithings (subdivisions) within the Liberty, that of Gillingham Major and Gillingham Minor.
 Gillingham Major encompassed the manor of Gillingham itself and several of its mesne manors, including Bagley, Langham, Huntleford and the Royal Forest.
 Gillingham Minor, alternatively known as the Free Tithing (Porter 2011, 49), comprised the manors of Ham, Wyke and Madjeston.
-The manor of Ham formed much of the western portion of the study area, as apparent on the forest map of 1624 (refer to Appendix E and historic mapping section below).
+This division of holdings, Porter reflects, bears some similarity to the division of royal and non-royal holdings witnessed in Domesday Book and so is possibly indicative of long-term administrative continuity.
+While Wyke falls outside the area of the proposed development, the manors of Ham and Madjeston do not, as apparent on the forest map of 1624.
+Broadly speaking, within the study area, the place-name Ham is associated with all the land east of New Lane, though the manner of this association is not immediately clear.

 The majority of evidence for later medieval settlement in Gillingham has been found in and around Chantry Fields, at the interface between Common Mead and the historic core of the town.
 Early work involved an earthwork survey of what appeared to be a former suburb of the town in the later medieval period (EDO5363 and MDO3904).
 Excavation on the path of the Gillingham Relief Road in 1990 exposed ditches and gullies associated with upstanding earthworks and a rubble spread, one that sealed the early medieval ovens mentioned above (EDO5365).
 These dated to the 12th and 13th centuries on the basis of the associated ceramic assemblage.
-An evaluation in 1991 on this site found ditches and postholes of 12^{th-} to 14^{th-}century date (EDO319).
-An evaluation immediately east of here for the site of a Waitrose supermarket identified further pits and post holes of the same date, indicating that later medieval deposits likely covered a large area (ED05364).
-Follow-up excavation in the area of the second evaluation revealed a sequence of ditched enclosures and boundaries dating to the 13th and 14th centuries, though nothing that suggested an urban character (ED0185).
-In 1995 and 1996, a more extensive programme of evaluative works was conducted in the area of the first mentioned evaluation (HER ED05362).
+An evaluation in 1991 on this site found ditches and postholes of 12th- to 14th-century date (EDO319).
+An evaluation immediately east of here for the site of a Waitrose supermarket identified further pits and post holes of the same date, indicating that later medieval deposits likely covered a large area (EDO5364).
+Follow-up excavation in the area of the second evaluation revealed a sequence of ditched enclosures and boundaries dating to the 13th and 14th centuries, though nothing that suggested an urban character (EDO185).
+In 1995 and 1996, a more extensive programme of evaluative works was conducted in the area of the first mentioned evaluation (HER EDO5362).
 This found further evidence of later medieval ditches, along with upstanding earthwork platforms that probably represented elements of a field system.
 This area also appears to have sealed the zone of mid-Saxon industrial activity represented by the ovens.
-Further trial trenching and excavation demonstrated that this area was a significant focus of settlement and agricultural activity (ED05361, ED05360 and MD021944).
+Further trial trenching and excavation demonstrated that this area was a significant focus of settlement and agricultural activity (EDO5361, EDO5360 and MDO21944).
 Stone buildings, surfaces and associated deposits appeared to represent a domestic structure with a garderobe and associated outbuildings, possibly part of a later medieval farm complex.
 The site is dated to the 13th and 14th centuries.
-Evaluation work on Chantry Farm, north of Chantry Fields, in 2005 revealed that the periphery of the later medieval settlement complex extended at least as far as this point (ED05347).
+Evaluation work on Chantry Farm, north of Chantry Fields, in 2005 revealed that the periphery of the later medieval settlement complex extended at least as far as this point (EDO5347).